Xtra-Computing/thundersvm/docs/get-started.md

 ./thundersvm -s 0 -t 2 -g 0.125 -c 10 mnist.scale svm.model
 ```
 The meaning of each option can be found in the [parameters](parameters.md) page.
 Then you will see ThunderSVM automatically choose multi-class SVMs as the training algorithm.
 The training takes a while to complete.
 Once completed, you can see the training error is xx%.

+The usage of other SVM algorithms (such as SVM regression) are similar to the above example.
+The key different is the selection of the options.